CRAG666/code_runner.nvim/README.md

 ## Harpoon

-you can directly integrate this plugin with [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon) the way to do it is through command queries, harpoon allows the command to be sent to a terminal, below it is shown how to use harpoon term together with code_runner.nvim. harpoon allows the command to be sent to a terminal, below it is shown how to use harpoon term together with code_runner.nvim:
+you can directly integrate this plugin with [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon) the way to do it is through command queries, harpoon allows the command to be sent to a terminal, below it is shown how to use harpoon term together with code_runner.nvim:

 ```vimscript
 :lua require("harpoon.term").sendCommand(1, require("code_runner").get_filetype_command() .. "\n")